 In 1999 I channelled my energy in to a two-year Masters degree in Nutrition and Dietetics at the University of Ulster.
 That was twenty years ago, and the world of food, health, and people never fails to fascinate me.

-I’ve had the pleasure and privilege of working in the National Health Service, journalism, university lecturing, the medical nutrition industry, elite sport as well as running my own private practice.
+I’ve had the pleasure and privilege of working in the NHS, journalism, university lecturing, the medical nutrition industry, elite sport as well as running my own private practice.

-Among my 1000s of patients, I’ve been responsible for the nutrition of tiny premature babies so fragile that their skin was transparent; stepped over needles to reach a mum and her toddler in a high rise block in Acton, London; talked for longer than my manager would allow with cancer patients at the Belfast Cancer Centre; guided pre teen international gymnasts through the insanity of food and weight restriction.
+Among my 1000s of patients, I’ve been responsible for the nutrition of tiny premature babies at the Chelsea and Westminster NICU, teenage mums with their toddlers in high rise flats in Acton; cancer patients at the Belfast Cancer Centre; pre teen international gymnasts, and middle aged 40 something blokes with worrying beer bellies and cholesterol results.
 Each patient and client is unique and has a story to tell.

 While nutrition is a constantly evolving science, with complex research, equations and figures; it is an art to translate this in to real food for real people.